 You hold your sleeping baby in the delivery room, you marvel at their newfound life, and think about the world that awaits them.
 It’s a precious moment, one you’ve spent months preparing.
 An entire life is now dependent on you, one who will be affected by your every decision.

 You never want to imagine anything happening to your child, but what if the baby gets sick?
-What if the unimaginable happens?
 It’s hard to think about getting insurance for children.
 A child’s insurability (i.e. their health) can change quickly and unexpectedly and having life insurance for your child can guarantee a lifetime of worry-free coverage.
 Having a new baby adds new expenses, but life insurance doesn’t need to be costly.
 Here’s everything you need to know about getting life insurance for children in Canada.

 Life insurance coverage options for children

-- Child Term Riders (CTR) – If you already have life insurance in place, one of the least expensive ways to get insurance for your baby is with a CTR.
+- Child Term Riders (CTR): If you already have your own life insurance, one of the cheapest ways to get insurance for your children is with a CTR.
 These riders typically offer guaranteed insurability up to a certain age, usually 21-25.
-This is the age at which your baby-turned-college-grad can purchase their own policy without the need to supply any future medical evidence.
+This is the age at which your baby-turned-college-grad can purchase their own life insurance policy without supplying a medical.

-- Stand Alone Term Renewable Coverage – This is a child’s own insurance policy, and can be renewed at predetermined intervals without supplying any future medical evidence.
+- Stand Alone Term Renewable Coverage: This is a child’s own insurance policy, and can be renewed at predetermined intervals without supplying additional medical evidence.
 Before these policies expire, you can convert them to permanent or whole life policies.

-- Insurance for life (Whole life or Universal life) – This is the most expensive solution with the most comprehensive coverage.
+- Insurance for life (Whole life or Universal life): This is the most expensive solution with the most comprehensive coverage.
 It pays out regardless of when the insured passes away, but the premiums are much higher.
 There is an investment option available sometimes, but don’t consider it over a TFSA or RRSP for investing.
 Unless you’re a very high net worth individual, whole or universal life inurance for children is probably not the right option.